-People ask me, what’s the @MightyCreatives then?
+People ask me, what are The MightyCreatives then?
 And what’s an Arts Council Bridge Organisation when it’s at home?
 And what does being an arts infrastructure organisation actually mean?
 And why don’t you just give the money directly to the organisations that are actually delivering the arts?
 And cut out the middle men?
 I used to ask the same question myself a lot.

 But now I get it – and it’s very simple.
 An arts infrastructure organisation builds infrastructure much like architects and civil engineers build roads, railways, water supplies and the national grid.